 The three of these issues don’t deserve to be lumped into one category.
 All three are unique distresses that are treated in very different ways.
 Large strides have been made from full-blown societal sexism over the years, for example.
 But people seem to be having a harder time getting over the fact of “unconventional” gender identities.

-Whatever the societal excuse, you have the right to work without discriminatory behaviour based on who you are or who you love.
+Whatever the societal excuse, you have the right to work without discriminatory behavior based on who you are or who you love.
 Colleagues or even employers may make nasty remarks based on any of these three things.
 But more often, discrimination in these areas takes on a more subtle form.
 It’s taking sex, sexual preference or gender identity into account in areas in which those things are irrelevant.